How to use Raspberry Pi to monitor network? (Nagios)

 - Extract files from the archive downloaded before:

-- Don’t forget to change the version number if you download another one.
+Don’t forget to change the version number if you downloaded a different one. - Start the configure step:

 ./configure --with-command-group=nagcmd